 Download a free affidavit of loss template for Microsoft Word by clicking “Download Word Document” below.
 Modify or edit the article in Word by replacing the information inside brackets [ ] with your own.

 If you are using Google Docs, click “Open in Google Docs” and then make a copy of the document by clicking File > Make a Copy before editing the document.

 How to Edit the Sample Affidavit of Loss

-Follow these steps to modify or edit the sample affidavit of loss in Microsoft Word format:
+Follow these steps to modify or edit the sample affidavit in Microsoft Word format: